VAT Partial Exemption: What is it and who does it apply to?

 Another stress-reducing tactic is to open a business current account that automatically categorises your spending and integrates with your favourite accounting software.

 Tide exists to take away the stress of your banking and finance admin tasks.
 Once you open a Tide account, you can use our Tide Accounting tool to easily categorise your income and expenses with convenient labels that help you organise your cash flow.
-Open a Tide account to get started.
+Open a business bank account to get started.

 Photo by Jopwell, published on Pexels